FAIRmat-NFDI/nomad-docs/docs/reference/glossary.md

 ### Deployment

-NOMAD *Deployment* is an instance of a NOMAD [distribution](#distribution-distro) that is running an a machine.
-This machine can be a virtual machine in the cloud or your local computer
+NOMAD *Deployment* refers to a live instance of a NOMAD [distribution](#distribution-distro) running on a machine.
+This machine can be a cloud-based virtual machine or a local computer.

 ### Distribution / distro